Aimee Lake, DPT

 ACL Injury– Injury to the ACL, or anterior cruciate ligament, is often reported in soccer, basketball, lacrosse, and other sports, where contact with another player may cause the leg to be hit and the knee to twist too acutely.
 It is also possible to tear the ACL if the foot remains fixed while the body tries to change direction.
 Depending on the severity of the case, an ACL injury can require surgery and a lengthy recovery including extensive rehab work with a physical therapist.
 It is critical that you regain your strength, balance, coordination, and proper gait mechanics after an ACL injury to prevent re-injury in the future.

 Dislocation– Dislocation of the knee can happen at any point, though playing sports or high-impact events like a high fall or car crash are the most common causes.
 During dislocation, the bones of the knee joint come out of place.
 This can be extremely painful and can require on-going treatment.

 Bursitis– Bursitis is the name given to the swelling of the protective fluid sacs around the knee.
-This is a common complaint of gardeners or manual workers who spend a lot of time kneeling on their knees.
-Physical therapy, pain management, and draining of fluid can all be required.
+This is a common complaint of gardeners or manual laborers who spend a lot of time working on their knees.
+Physical therapy, pain management, and draining of fluid might all be required.